 Whether a lengthy walk on the Seawall or working up a sweat on the Grouse Grind, Vancouver and its surrounding areas have a walk or hike for everyone.
-Walk wise, I have always been partial to the downtown portion of the Vancouver Seawall – specifically around Stanley Park – but the Olympic Village length faces our beautiful mountains and is a fantastic way to make your way west to Granville Island or east to the Telus World of Science.
+Walk wise, I have always been partial to the downtown portion of the Vancouver Seawall – specifically around Stanley Park – but the Olympic Village length is a fantastic way to make your way west to Granville Island or east to the Telus World of Science.
 Click here for a map of the Seawall.

 If you’re on the North Shore, the Maplewood Flats are a really nice wander.
 The North Shore is also where we get into proper hiking country.
 The Grouse Grind is great workout, but if you’re wanting something less crowded and Stairmaster-like, Quarry Rock is a new favourite, and I really like Lynn Canyon.

 If you follow me on Instagram, you’ve probably seen a beer flight or two pop up on my feed this past year.
 Vancouver has an amazing craft beer scene, and going to a tasting room is a great way to spend the afternoon with your significant other or with friends.
 If you’re like me and have a hard time choosing just one (I’m a Libra – sigh), the most #GetThrifty way to enjoy the offerings is to order a flight.
 Unless the Brit has a lot of IPA options to choose from, he tends to go for a pint.
 But he’s not a Libra.

 - Faculty Brewing Co.
 (1830 Ontario St.) – A newer brewery, I really like their tasting room.
 Also, try the Oddity Kombucha that they have on tap.